 The best way to combat your community’s fear of joining too soon is by offering them special perks for being the first to sign up.
 This might take the form of a discount to the new platform, an exclusive piece of content, or even just a cool digital badge for them to display their loyalty as one of your first members.

 Want to learn how successful your transition onto the new platform was?
 Make sure to take note of how many fans there are in your community before and after the move.
-An easy way to do this is by using a free service like Google Analytics to study the behavior of users based on different time periods.
+An easy way to do this is by using a free service like Google Analytics to study the behaviour of users based on different time periods.

 If the new platform requires payment, you’ll also want to consider keeping track of how much your fans are spending and whether or not existing members are increasing or decreasing their payment amount to you.